 Sometimes I see code like "LDA.l" or "STA.w" or "LDX.b" - what do the extra letters at the end mean?

 These letters are used to specify the size of an instruction to be used by Asar.
 Many instructions can take different sizes, such as LDA #$000F versus LDA #$0F.
 Normally, Asar tries to build the shortest logical code for maximum efficiency.
 Appending .b, .w, or .l will force Asar to load a specific size (2, 4 and 6 digits, respectively).
 This is commonly used when math is done on assembly in order to guarantee a properly-sized result (Ex.
+LDA.b #.Table>>16).

 What is SA-1?